mits254/q1-project-fowlplay/README.md

 * Fork and Clone this repository.
 * Run `python -m SimpleHTTPServer` command into the source folder.
 * Open browser at localhost:8000/page1.html
+* Make sure your pop-up blocker is disabled.

 <img src="assets/Screen Shot 2018-08-23 at 11.07.17 AM.png" />